beqom Acquires Our Tandem to Transform Performance and Rewards

 In a world of dispersed teams, remote working, shifting priorities and agility at every level of the world we live in, is it time to reconsider how we drive the employee experience.
-The employee experience has grown in relevance over the past number of years and unlocks the keys to building inspiring cultures.
+The culture and employee experience has grown in relevance over the past number of years and unlocks the keys to building inspiring cultures.
 It’s fair to say that it looks different in every organisation.
 It encompasses every aspect of HR because everything we do in HR inevitably has an impact on our peoples’ experience.
 This has been the great opportunity but equally the great challenge with employee experience.
 It’s covered everything from the way we work to how we work to how we measure it.

 The Covid-19 world has accelerated the need to bring this space to an entirely new level.
 Arguably, the role of the Head of Employee Experience is now the key instigator of driving cultures that can shift and readjust with the times we find ourselves in, inspiring the people within them to optimise performance, delivering the agility and resilience that is so pertinent today.
 This can be a defining new era for how we manage the role and the outcomes of Employee Experience.